Suspect in fatal shootings of 3 homeless men in LA already behind bars for separate homicide

 "Our message to the unhoused community is clear — do not sleep alone tonight.
 Seek shelter, seek services, stay together, seek support and we need your help to get the word out," Bass said.

-As a result, the Los Angeles Homeless Services Authority activated their winter shelter program for the homeless community in an attempt to provide additional safety as the search for the suspect continued.
+As a result, the Los Angeles Homeless Services Authority activated its winter shelter program for the homeless community in an attempt to provide additional safety as the search for the suspect continued.

 If you have any information in any of these cases, you are urged to contact the tipline at (213) 486-6890.